Chapeau! at Fortnum's

 You may know us best for our Scotch Eggs, bountiful hampers and our, some would argue, obsessive love of tea.
 But anyone who knows Fortnum's well will know that there are floors upon floors of other wonderful things to discover.
 And as a business that's been around for over three centuries now, we have a long and storied history.

-For example, did you know that millinery has played an big part in the story of Fortnum's?
+For example, did you know that millinery has played a big part in the story of Fortnum's?
 When our store expanded in the 1920s, millinery quickly became one of our earliest and most fashionable successes.
-Over the following decades through the 1950s, 60s and 70s, Fortnum’s has collaborated with legendary names such as Lanvin, Otto Lucas, Philip Sommerville, and David Shilling, making the store a go-to destination for stylish, couture headwear heritage in the world of millinery.
-We even had our very own in-house milliner in the 2010s!
+Over the following decades through the 1950s, 60s and 70s, Fortnum’s collaborated with legendary names such as Lanvin, Otto Lucas, Philip Sommerville, and David Shilling, making the store a go-to destination for stylish, couture headwear.
+We even had our very own in-house milliner in the 2010s.

 Jenny Roberts Millinery